ProtoSchool/london/README.md

 👋 Hello decentralisers of London ✨🎷🐩

 Want to know more about the peer-to-peer web?
-Let's figure out how to upgrade the internet together with workshops, talks, and
+Let meet up!
+We're going to figure out how to upgrade the internet together.
+Anyone who wants to talk about decentralising the web, learn, and share ideas is welcome.

 We may be decentralised, but we can assemble!
-LET'S MEET UP!

-Help us plan our first event: https://github.com/ProtoSchool/london/issues/1
+Help us plan the first event: https://github.com/ProtoSchool/london/issues/1

 ## Organisers